scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Autonomous companions act on your turn, taking their actions when you do.
 Some companions can be Piloted, such as a Mech Suit.
 These kinds of companions follow the same rules as normal robot pets, but require an active pilot to take any action.

+## Exploring Dungeons
+Exploring dungeons has it's own set of rules to make a pseudo-structured exploration.
+Players act in 10 minute increments called Dungeon Turns.
+Player actions happen simultaneously, and Dungeon Turns are used throughout the dungeon as you explore.
+Similar to combat, there are a number of default actions you can take.

+### Actions

+#### Interaction
+Spend 10 minutes interacting with an object or group of objects.
+For example:
+- Reading through notes or papers on a table
+- Tinkering with or understanding an unfamilar device
+- Using a computer console
+- Rearranging objects to make or remove a barricade

+#### Keep Lookout
+Actively watch for threats.
+While keeping a lookout you have +1 on perception checks and can alert the party if something happens, preventing surprise.
+In addition, if combat starts while keeping watch you add an extra die to the initiative bag.

+#### Loot
+Loot everything of value that you know about in a room.

+#### Move Quietly
+Move stealthily to a new area.
+While moving stealthily you have +2 to reactions against traps and +1 to stealth rolls.

+#### Search Area
+Investigate a room, uncovering things you might have missed, including traps, loot, or other hidden items.

+#### Try Again
+If you fail a skill check that is repeatable, such as forcing a door open, picking a lock, hacking a terminal, by 3 or less you can take your time, spending 10 minutes to automatically succeed.

+#### Setup
+You can prepare for an encounter, rearrange your inventory, make traps, or do one action that normally requires a short rest.

+#### Short Rest (Group Action)
+You can decide to take a break, letting your guard down and resting for 10 minutes.
+Rest can only happen if no one else is taking an action, with the exception of Keep Lookout.
+Only those taking this action gain the benefits of a Short Rest, those not resting or those Keeping Lookout do not get to rest.

 ## Combat

 ### Initiative